 First a selection of scenes is made.
 Cloud and sun glint contamination are fateful for an accurate AOT retrieval and need to be filtered.
-Furthermore, ice and snow conditions need to be filtered, together with scenes having extreme viewing and solar zenith angles.
+Furthermore, ice and snow conditions need to be filtered, together with scenes having extreme viewing and solar zenith angles, and retrievals during a solar eclipse.
 The filtering and validity boundaries of the algorithm are described in this section.
 The configuration parameters determine the behaviour of the algorithm for various circumstances and can be changed for different version of the algorithm without software changes.
-The configuration of the algorithm described in this ATBD is given in Table 5.
+The configuration of the algorithm described in this ATBD is given in Table 4.